nilostolte/Sudoku/README.md

 the condition in the `if` statement (2) must have been false.
 In this situation there will always be a valid candidate and the
 `break` command relative to the `for` statement (3) will be executed, always ending this loop with no need to test the end condition.

+### Simplification of this Optimization - Eliminating the Mask

+Another way to see this optimization is by observing that instead of calculating the mask as explained above, which implies using an intermediate variable `reacheable`, one can infere an equivalent conclusion by simply discarding this variable and using the following test instead of if statement (2):

+**`if ( (inserted + code ) > 511 )`**  (2a)

+Which we call here an alternative to (2), or (2a) for short.

+If there are only ones in `inserted` starting at the position of the 1 in `code`, adding `code` to `inserted` will result in some value that is obviously beyond 511 (or 0x1ff).
+Therefore, we can detect the same situation with only the test (2a), not only eliminating the need of calculating the mask, but also the need of the variable `reacheable`.

 ## Benchmarks

 The benchmarks to measure algorithm performance were performed on an i7 2.2 Ghz machine in Java and in C.